Pupil Premium 2015-2016

 In 2015-16, the Pupil Premium allocation to Forest Gate Academy was £213,840 which equates to 162 pupils and was worth £1320 per pupil aggregated over the financial year.

 The above charts show the breakdown of the funding spend.

 The Pupil Premium is grant funding and is in addition to the School’s Delegated Budget.
-It is allocated to children from low-income families, children who have been looked after and children with parent(s) in the Armed Forces.
+It is allocated to children from low-income families, children who are in local authority care, children adopted from local authority care and children with parent(s) in the Armed Forces.
 Pupil Premium Funding is used to raise attainment, promote social skills, independent learning and positive behaviour in order to increase pupil progress.

 The Purpose of the Pupil Premium Grant

 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 It is for the school to decide how the Pupil Premium is spent.
 However, schools will be held accountable for how they have used the additional funding to support pupils from low-income families.
 New measures will be included in the performance tables that will capture the achievement of the pupils covered by the Pupil Premium.